 - Learn about Home Base, a partnership of the Red Sox Foundation and Massachusetts General Hospital, for returning veterans and their families.

 Couples and Family Therapist

-Full-time doctoral-level psychologist for the Red Sox Foundation MGH Home Base Program.
+Full-time doctoral-level psychologist for Home Base.
 Responsible for assessment and treatment of couples and families impacted by deployment and reintegration stress and conditions, including PTSD, traumatic brain injury, and substance abuse.
 Applicants should have familiarity with a wide range of couples and family therapy approaches, substance use disorders, and trauma.
 Experience with military populations a plus.
 Successful applicants will be eligible for a Harvard Medical School appointment.
 Massachusetts license is required.
 MGH is an affirmative action/equal opportunity employer.
 Minorities and women are strongly urged to apply.

-Apply with a letter of interest, curriculum vitae and list of three references addressed to Bonnie Ohye, PhD, Clinical Director Family Program and Interim Clinic Director, Home Base Program at MGH, Attn: Amy Fitzpatrick, Senior Administrative Manager, Home Base Program, 101 Merrimack Street 2nd floor, Boston, MA 02114;aofitzpatrick [at] partners [dot] org ( email Amy Fitzpatrick. )
+Apply with a letter of interest, curriculum vitae, and list of three references addressed to Bonnie Ohye, PhD, Clinical Director Family Program and Interim Clinic Director, Home Base, Attn: Amy Fitzpatrick, Sr. Administrative Manager, Home Base, 101 Merrimack Street, 2nd floor, Boston, MA 02114; email Amy Fitzpatrick.